sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 If the clicked/copied link is a short URL, Velja is only able to remove the tracking parameters if the “Expand short URLs” setting is enabled and it's a known short URL service or you added the short URL service in the “Advanced” settings pane.

 The app contains a list of tracking parameters to remove, but there may be site-specific tracking parameters it doesn't know about.
 If you encounter any tracking parameters not being removed, [let me know](https://sindresorhus.com/feedback?product=Velja&referrer=Website-FAQ) and I'll add support for them.

+### Can you add support for this browser? {#add-browser}

+Velja automatically retrieves all browsers on your computer.
+There is no manual list of browsers.
+If some browser is not showing up, make sure it's in the `/Applications` folder and not in the `~/Applications` folder.

 #### Can you add another app to the “Apps” settings? {#builtin-apps-requests}